OCR TOOLS

 • Versatile Language Support: IronOCR supports over 127 languages and provides comprehensive language packs for seamless multilingual text recognition.

-IronOCR can be installed using NuGet Package Manager for Console Just run the following command.
+IronOCR can be installed using the NuGet Package Manager Console.
+Just run the following command.

-1. Open the Visual Studio and create a new project or open an existing one.
+1. Open Visual Studio and create a new project or open an existing one.

-1. In the toolbar go to tools and select NuGet Package Manager.
+2. In the toolbar, go to Tools and select NuGet Package Manager.

 Azure OCR vs Google OCR (OCR Features Comparison): Figure 3 - Where to find the Visual Studio NuGet package manager